 Visual effects of TLM are known as temporal light artefacts.
 Flicker, the most well-known light artefact, is the direct perception of temporal changes of the light, while the stroboscopic effect, another temporal light artefact, is observed as a discretised motion of moving objects, resulting from illumination by a temporally modulated source.
 A third effect resulting from TLM is the phantom array effect (or ghosting), which corresponds to change in perceived shape or spatial position induced by saccadic eye movements across a temporally modulated light source.
-Currently, a general approach to measure and analyse TLM, based on the measurement and analysis of waveforms, is missing.
+Currently, a general approach to measure and analyse TLM, based on the measurement and analysis of waveforms is missing.
 Consistency between measurements and reporting protocols of TLM waveform measurement would greatly improve the comparability of research results.
-While metrics for flicker and the stroboscopic effect have been recommended by CIE, no metric currently exists for the phantom array effect and its dependency on properties of the light source, the environment and the eye movements.

-The lack of quantitative and traceable measurements with appropriate uncertainty budgets, and the need for worldwide harmonised measurements, has triggered the International Commission on Illumination, CIE, to put forward a research priority on metrology for TLM and to establish technical committees to work on this (CIE/TC2 - 89 and CIE/TC1 - 83).
+While metrics for flicker and the stroboscopic effect have been recommended by CIE, no metric currently exists for the phantom array effect.
+Additional experiments are required to determine the visibility threshold of the phantom array effect and its dependency on properties of the light source, the environment and the eye movements.
+The lack of quantitative and traceable measurements with appropriate uncertainty budgets, and the need for worldwide harmonised measurements, has triggered the International Commission on Illumination, CIE, to put forward a research priority on metrology for TLM and to establish technical committees to work on this (CIE/TC2-89 and CIE/TC1-83).